krizz711/Quality-Control-GR-R-Analysis-Agent/PROJECT_PROGRESS.md

 - database tables exist
 - MLflow responds on port `5000`
 - pgAdmin responds on port `5050`

+### 28. Recent quick update

+- Date: May 25, 2026
+- Action: Updated `PROJECT_PROGRESS.md` with a brief note and pushed the change to the repository.

+_Change committed and pushed to remote._
 - MLflow setup script still works

 Ran an end-to-end test: